NCBI-Hackathons/ViruSpy/README.md

 ## BUD Algorithm

-Used to extend contigs that possess viral domains for the purpose of identifying host genome integration sites
+The BUD algorithm is used to extend contigs that possess viral domains for the purpose of identifying host genome integration sites

 # Installing ViruSpy